lukedoolittle/aggregator/src/README.md

 		string consumerSecret = "YOUR CONSUMER SECRET";
 		string callbackUri = "http://localhost:33533/twitter";

-		OAuth1AppFacade<Twitter> oauth1 = new OAuth1AppFacade<Twitter>(
+		OAuth1App<Twitter> oauth1 = new OAuth1App<Twitter>(
 			consumerKey,
 			consumerSecret,
 			callbackUri);

 		OAuth1Credentials credentials = await oauth1
-			.GetOAuth1Credentials()
+			.GetCredentialsAsync()
 			.ConfigureAwait(false);
 	}

-## <a name="two"></a> Desktop/Mobile Authentication Provider or for Testing (OAuth2)
+## <a name="oauth2_app"></a> Mobile/Desktop Authentication Provider or for Testing (OAuth2)
-When creating your app with the resource provider use your localhost as the callback uri with an uncommon port number.
+When creating your app with the resource provider use localhost as the callback uri with an uncommon port number.
 For example `http://localhost:33533/facebook`

 	public async Task MyAuthenticationMethod()
 	{
 		string clientId = "YOUR CLIENT ID";
 		string callbackUri = "http://localhost:33533/facebook";

-		OAuth2AppFacade<Facebook> oauth2 = new OAuth2AppFacade<Facebook>(
+		OAuth2App<Facebook> oauth2 = new OAuth2App<Facebook>(
 			clientId,
 			callbackUri);

 		OAuth2Credentials credentials = await oauth2
-			.GetOAuth2Credentials()
+			.GetCredentialsAsync()
 			.ConfigureAwait(false);
 	}

-If you want to make a subsequent request for a protected resource add scopes for each request you intend to make.
+For subsequent requests of protected resource add scopes for each request type.
 For example:

-	OAuth2Credentials credentials = await oauth2
+	OAuth2Credentials credentials = await oauth
 		.AddScope<FacebookFeed>()
 		.AddScope<FacebookFriend>()
-		.GetOAuth2Credentials()
+		.GetCredentialsAsync()
 		.ConfigureAwait(false);

-The 'code' workflow can also be used in the event a long lived access token is desired and the client secret can be embedded in the application (testing purposes, etc)
+The 'code' workflow can also be used in the event a long lived access token is desired and the client secret can be embedded in the application (testing purposes, etc):

 	public async Task MyAuthenticationMethod()
 	{